aav7fl/website/_posts/2020-07-19-replacing-z-wave-with-esphome.md

 ![Sonoff S31 plugs alongside a USB to serial adapter](/assets/img/2020/07/sonoff_s31_plugs.jpg)*Sonoff S31 plugs flashed with ESPHome ready for calibration*

 On the other hand, this project finally motivated me to upgrade my soldering iron and get properly sized tips.
-The tip I was using before was wider than the pads themselves! (and consequently heating up adjacent pads each time).
-In the end I only destroyed 1 of 9 Sonoff S31 plugs I purchased.
+The tip I was using before was wider than the pads themselves (and consequently heating up adjacent pads each time)!

+> In the end I only destroyed 1 of 9 Sonoff S31 plugs I purchased.
 That is an ~89% success rate! 🎉

 ## Configuring